Select an OCR site

 In April 2013, Ofqual, put forward a proposal that the marks for Speaking and Listening should no longer contribute to the overall grade for GCSEs in English and English Language.
 We can confirm that, following consultation with the Regulator, this proposal has gone ahead.
 From the June 2014 series onwards, Speaking and Listening will be assessed as a separate endorsement for students in England and Wales.

 The Speaking and Listening unit is still mandatory, although it will no longer count towards the overall GCSE grade.
 In light of these changes, OCR have created a separate Speaking and Listening unit with the new code A640, common to both GCSE English and GCSE English Language.
 The unit will continue to be assessed, marked and moderated in exactly the same way as previously.
 The tasks, mark ranges and band descriptors remain unaltered.

 The Speaking and Listening result will be shown as a separate endorsement on the certificate, on the line below the GCSE grade.
 The grading system for Speaking and Listening will be from 5 (the highest) to 1 (the lowest), with U for those who fail to achieve the minimum criteria.

 The new specification is now available to centres.
 You can download this specification below.

 To find out more about the changes to Speaking and Listening, please see our FAQ document below.

-The final assessment opportunity for this qualification (J355) will be summer 2016, with a retake opportunity in November 2016.
+The final assessment opportunity for this qualification (J562) will be summer 2016, with a retake opportunity in November 2016.

 This qualification has been redeveloped for first teaching in September 2015.
 To find out more visit our new qualification page below.